What are the arts therapies?

 What we offer

 The Youth Arts & Health Trust offers both group and individual arts therapy sessions.
 You can apply by completing a referral form which can be requested on the apply for arts therapy page.
 When we receive a referral form, we will contact you and/or the referrer to discuss your needs and agree together what will be most suitable at this time.
-You may be invited in to see the arts therapy room and find out more.
+You may be invited in to meet one of the team, see an arts therapy room and find out more.

 In the near future we are hoping to offer new arts therapy groups for young people experiencing anxiety and depression, a group for young people caring for a parent or sibling with mental health problems, as well as a group for those with worries about body image and/or eating disorders.
 We are always interested in your ideas for new groups.